 The NAIRU was estimated following the method of Fallon and Verry (1988).
-Their approach consists in regressing the unemployment rate on the change in wage inflation and a vector of structural variables, and then calculating an unemployment rate consistent with constant inflation.
-In our example, the structural vector includes the terms of trade, the capital stock, real investment, the ratio of tax revenues to GDP and a strike variable accounting for union militancy.
+Their approach consists of regressing the unemployment rate on the change in wage inflation and a vector of structural variables, and then calculating an unemployment rate consistent with no change in inflation.
+In our example, the structural vector includes the terms of trade, the capital stock, real investment, the ratio of tax revenues to GDP, and a strike variable accounting for union militancy.

-The observation that national savings and investment are highly correlated is pervasive and commonly referred to as the “Feldstein-Horioka Puzzle”.
+The observation that national savings and investment are highly correlated is pervasive and commonly referred to as the “Teldstein-Horioka Puzzle”.
 It is sometimes taken as evidence for an incomplete integration of international capital markets (for a discussion see e.g. Obstfeld and Rogoff, 1996).
-Figure 6 suggests that Trinidad and Tobago could be described as an almost closed economy in terms of capital mobility, a fact that will be accounted for in the next section.
+To build this observation into the following model in a simple way, we will take the extreme assumption that capital is not mobile internationally.

 In this notation, which has become the standard in international macroeconomics, an increase in E means a real depreciation of the exchange rate.